neonmik/Wave-Machine-Firmware/README.md

         - Add a ramp down feature when switching between destinations - could be difficult.

     - Improve Filter code:
-        - Improve Envelope output for highpass control of cutoff.
         - Improve modulation inputs for controls.
+        - Add a switch for direction of envelope (like the Modulation setup with different types of filter selecting differing paths for the output)

     - Arp code:
         - Add a setting for note length within the Arp -    currently plays note for a beat, then a beat rest, then another and so on.